-Objec Objective a) To integrate the layout of residential development with the streetscape; and b) To promote passive surveillance; and c) c) To provide each residential building with its own sense of identity.
-Accep eptable Solutions Perfor mance Criteria
+Objective a) ) To integrate the layout of residential development with the streetscape; and b) To promote passive surveillance; and c) c) To provide each residential building with its own sense of identity.
+Acceptable Solutions Performance Criteria A1 dential buildings (other than llings), must: have a front door and a window to a habitable room in the building wall that faces a road; or P1 Residential buildings (other than dwellings) must provide for the observation of roads, internal driveways and any abutting public open spaces.

-A1 Residential buildings (other than dwellings), must: a) have a front door and a window to a habitable room in the building wall that faces a road; or P1 Residential buildings (other than dwellings) must provide for the observation of roads, internal driveways and any abutting public open spaces. b) face an internal driveway or communal open space area.
-A2 Fences (other than for dwellings) on and within 4.5m of the frontage must be no higher than: P2 Fences (other than for dwellings) on and within 4.5m of the frontage must be designed to: a) 1.2m if solid; or a) provide for security and privacy of b) 1.5m provided that the part of the fence above 1.2m has residents while allowing for passive surveillance of the road; or openings which provide at least 30% transparency. b) be consistent with the height, design and character of neighbouring fences and walls.
+b) face an internal driveway or communal open space area.
+A2 and es (other than for dwellings) on within 4.5m of the frontage must o higher than: P2 with es (other than for dwellings) on and in 4.5m of the frontage must be gned to: a) b) 1.2m if solid; or1.5m provided that the part of the fence above 1.2m has openings which provide at least 30% transparency. a) b) provide for security and privacy of residents while allowing for passive surveillance of the road; or be consistent with the height, design and character of neighbouring fences and walls.